 China’s Polar Silk Road Policy: Synergy or Conflict?

 The Vision declares the future Chinese development goals in Arctic region, including commercial, scientific, environmental preservation, and resource extraction activities along the Chinese Arctic interests with the Belt and Road Initiative.
-For this purpose, the Chinese companies and enterprises has been encouraged to invest in building infrastructure in the Arctic routes and carry out the commercial voyages to pave the road to form the “Polar Silk Road”.
-Furthermore, this Chinese strategy paper keeps an eye on development of gas, oil, mineral resources and other non- fossil energies, fishing industry and tourism.
-It gives the guidelines to have jointly cooperation with Arctic States, meanwhile respecting their cultures and preserving Arctic natural environment.
+For this purpose, the Chinese companies and enterprises have been encouraged to invest in building infrastructure in the Arctic routes and carry out the commercial voyages to pave the road to form the “Polar Silk Road”.
+Furthermore, this Chinese strategy paper keeps an eye on the development of gas, oil, mineral resources and other non- fossil energies, the fishing industry and tourism.
+It gives the guidelines to have joint cooperation with Arctic States, meanwhile respecting their cultures and preserving Arctic natural environment.
 In other words, it stresses the “peaceful utilization” of the Arctic under multinational treaties such as the United Nations Convention on the Law of the Sea (UNCLOS).

-China has been an acting in the Arctic region over the past decade.
+China has been acting in the Arctic region over the past decade.
 An example is its first Arctic research station, Yellow River, in the Norwegian archipelago of Svalbard in 1999, and Chinese icebreaker Xue Long (Snow Dragon) sailed across the Northern Sea route along the Russian coastline in the summer of 2012.
 Later in 2017, the research vessel Xue Long became the first Chinese ship to navigate the three major Arctic shipping routes: The Northwest Passage, Northeast Passage, and Transpolar Sea Route.
-The Chinese borders has not extended to the Arctic, to have direct influence in Arctic activities and regional policies.
+The Chinese borders have not extended to the Arctic, to have direct influence in Arctic activities and regional policies.
 However, China is one of 13 “observers” to the Arctic Council since 2013 after two failed attempts.

-The Arctic shipping routes, particularly the Northern Sea route, are called “blue economy corridor” due to save in time and costs for connecting China with the Western Europe.
+The Arctic shipping routes, particularly the Northern Sea route, are called “blue economy corridor” due to saving in time and costs for connecting China with Western Europe.
 In 2013, Chinese shipping company COSCO sailed the first-ever multipurpose ship through the Northern Sea Route.
 In 2015, five COSCO vessels sailed through the icy route, a company record.
 In 2015, Chinese banks lent $12 billion to the Yamal liquefied natural gas (LNG) project, which lies in the middle of the Northern Sea Route and is expected to supply China with four million tonnes of LNG a year, according to the state-run China Daily.
-Furthermore, China building Arctic cruise ship for ‘Polar Silk Road which is its first polar expedition cruise ship expected to be completed by August 2019.
+Furthermore, China building an Arctic cruise ship for ‘Polar Silk Road which is its first polar expedition cruise ship expected to be completed by August 2019.

 China cannot physically claim Arctic territory, but it can buy stakes and influence the energy, commercial, and geopolitical benefits.

-First, the region estimated to account for energy natural resources of approximately 13 and 30 percent of the world’s undiscovered crude oil and natural gas accordingly.
+First, the region estimated to account for energy natural resources of approximately 13 and 30 per cent of the world’s undiscovered crude oil and natural gas accordingly.
 Second, is the attraction of shipping routes as the two paths of Northwest Passage (NWP) and Northeast Passage (NEP), as the introduce quicker substitutes to connect both European and North American energy and goods to China.
 A third Arctic passage, the Transpolar Sea Route, cuts through the Arctic between the NWP and NEP through international waters but can only be accessed by the heaviest icebreaker ships.
 See the below figure.